klmr/klmr.github.io/source/about/index.md

 ## Research

-I do most of my research on genomics and the regulation of translation in mammals through changes in <abbr>tRNA</abbr> abundance and codon usage.
-The title of my [PhD thesis][] was *“Investigating the link between
+I’m a bioinformatician/geneticist by training.
+Most of my research was in genomics and the regulation of gene translation in mammals through changes in
+<abbr>tRNA</abbr> abundance and codon usage.
+My [PhD thesis][] was on
-<abbr>tRNA</abbr> and <abbr>mRNA</abbr> abundance in mammals”*.
+*“Investigating the link between <abbr>tRNA</abbr> and <abbr>mRNA</abbr>
+abundance in mammals”*.

-Before that, I’ve worked in algorithms and software development, in particular implementing high-throughput sequencing read mapping tools, and creating frameworks for the automatic parallelisation of high-performance code on multicore architecture.
+Previously I’ve worked in algorithms, in particular implementing high-throughput sequencing read mapping tools, and creating frameworks for the automatic parallelisation of high-performance code on multicore architecture.
 I have also done work in cell regulatory networks.

 ## Open Source